-The Sixth Form Induction Day 2017 is being held on 29th June 2017.
+The Sixth Form Induction Day 2017 was held on 29th June 2017.
 Students arrive at 9.15 am for an introduction and welcome from our Principal, Mrs Edmondson, and Head of Sixth Form, Mrs McArdle.
 There is an opportunity to experience a variety of Sixth Form lessons and find out more about Sixth Form options.
 The dress code for Induction Day is smart casual.

 - Director of Sixth Form: Mrs K McArdle